 The University promotes students' linguistic competence and cultural knowledge.
 Finnish students have a low threshold for participating in language and communication courses.
-Language and communication courses encourage interaction between Finnish and international students.
+The studies encourage interaction between Finnish and international students.
 The University offers diverse language courses that help improve the students' language repertoire.

-- The University will offer diverse language courses. - The University has a well-resourced language centre to enable flexible language studies.
+- The University has a well-resourced language centre to enable flexible language studies.
 Students will be able to complete their compulsory language studies within the timeframe set in the curriculum. - Students can take a wide variety of language and communication courses on different campuses.
-The students' wishes will be taken into consideration when planning language courses.
+The students' wishes will be taken into consideration when planning language courses. - The course completion options of language and communication studies are flexible and diverse.
+There will be remote online language courses that can be taken regardless of time and place. - Intercultural communication studies are included in compulsory language and communication studies. - Foreign language courses can also be taken with English as the language of instruction.

-- The course completion options of language and communication studies are flexible and diverse.
-There will be remote online language courses that can be taken regardless of time and place. - Foreign language courses can also be taken with English as the language of instruction.
 International students will be offered a sufficient number of Finnish language courses at a level which reflects the actual needs of education and working life.